TylerClark7/cbs-scraper/README.md

 <br> <br>
 www.cbsnews.com/{your-state}/local-news/

 When the docker comppose file is used, 2 containers start.
-One container will run a MYSQL Docker Image.
-The other container is a Python Scrapy Image.
+One container will run a MYSQL Docker image , the other container is a Python Scrapy Image.

-Once the compose file finishes a MySQL Database will start running on Localhost.
+After the compose file finishes, a MySQL Database starts running on Localhost.

 Using Cron tasks we can then run the Python Image at any interval.
 (1 hour works well depending on location)

 # How to use

-Clone this repo and then make sure you are in the project directory
+1. Clone this repo navigate to the project directory
 ```
 git clone https://github.com/TylerClark7/cbs-scraper.git
 ```

-You then need to build your Dockerfile for the Python/Scrapy container
+2. Build your Dockerfile for the Python/Scrapy container:

 ```
 docker build <image-name-of your-choice> .
 ```
-Because I am using Cron Jobs I chose to not build the Python image in the Docker-Compose file
+<strong>Note</strong>: Because I am using Cron Jobs I chose to not build the Python image in the Docker-Compose file

 <b>IMPORTANT NOTE</b>: The name you choose for your Python image needs to match the name in the Docker-Compose file